-Expectations Activities Assessment 1.
-Students will actively participate in class activities.
-VConnected team develops activities and projects that encourage students to come to class prepared.
+SLO Possible Engagement Activities Assessment SLO Vernon College will target student learning outcomes on a project-by- project basis using established competencies from course syllabi.
+As engagement techniques are integrated into a Possible Engagement Activities VConnected team develops activities and projects that encourage students to come to class prepared.
 VConnected team develops activities and projects that increase time on tasks.
 VConnected team develops activities and projects that require students to prepare more than one draft of an assignment.
-VConnected team develops assignments that require students to Activities, projects, and assignments are developed and are documented in VConnected reports to QEP Implementation Committee.
-Training will occur as documented by Curriculum Designer and reported to QEP Assessment make presentations or discuss ideas from readings with classmates or Committee.
+VConnected team develops Assessment1.
+Team member develops specific measurement criteria or identifies questions from current measurements that correlate to target outcomes.2.
+Activities, projects, and assignments are developed and are course or project, specific student learning outcomes will be tracked and assignments that require students to make presentations or discuss ideas from readings with classmates or instructors. documented in VConnected reports to QEP Implementation Committee.

-instructors.

-5. All faculty members train on active
+assessed to 5.
+All faculty members train on active 3.

-learning strategies to increase

-engagement.

-6. All faculty members train on the use of

-new technologies in learning sessions.

-2. Students will VConnected team develops activities 1. · 1 • · · ·

-collaborate and projects that encourage students and assignments are

-with to engage in collaborative projects. developed and are

-classmates, VConnected team develops activities documented in

-faculty, and and projects to teach students to share VConnected reports

-support staff experiences with peers, faculty, and to QEP

-on designated support staff.
-Implementation

-tasks.
-VConnected team develops activities Committee.

-and projects that require integrating 2.
 Training will occur as

+determine if learning strategies to increase documented by

+increased learning engagement.
+Instructional Designer

+did occur due to 6.
+All faculty members train on the use of and reported to QEP

+increased new technologies in learning sessions.
+Implementation Committee.

+engagement VConnected team develops activities and projects that appeurage students to Commuee.

+techniques. and projects that encourage students to

+engage in collaborative projects.

+VConnected team develops activities and projects to teach students to share

+experiences with peers, faculty, and

+support staff.

+9. VConnected team develops activities

+and projects that require integrating

-ideas or information from various documented by
+ideas or information from various

 sources.
-Curriculum Designer

-4. VConnected team develops activities and reported to QEP
+10. VConnected team develops activities

-and projects for students to work with Assessment
+and projects for students to work with

-classmates outside of class to prepare Committee.
+classmates outside of class to prepare

 assignments or participate in a

 community project.

-All faculty members and support staff
+11. All faculty members and support staff

 receive training on collaboration.

+12. VConnected team will develop

+occasions to discuss career options with

+students.

-VConnected team develops
+13. VConnected team develops

 assignments in which students

 collaborate with others students using

 the internet for outside and inside class

 assignments.

-All faculty and support staff receive

-training on the use of new technologies

-in collaborative training sessions.

-3. Students will VConnected team will develop 1.
-Activities, projects,

-interact with occasions to discuss career options and assignments are

-faculty and with students. developed and are

-support VConnected team will design projects documented in
+14. VConnected team will design projects

-personnel to and activities for students to share VConnected reports
+and activities for students to share

-enhance their software applications using the to QEP
+software applications using the internet.

-learning internet.
-Implementation

-experiences.
-VConnected team will develop Committee.
+15. VConnected team will develop activities

-activities and projects for students and 2. · ·
+and projects for students and faculty to

-faculty to collaborate using the internet documented by
+collaborate using the internet for outside

-for outside and inside class Curriculum Designer
+and inside class assignments.

-assignments. and reported to QEP

-4. All faculty and support staff will receive Assessment
+16. All faculty and support staff will receive

 training on engagement practices.
-Committee.

-The College develops standardized 3.
+17. The College develops standardized

-internal systems of communication systems are
+internal systems of communication

-between students, faculty, and support upgraded or
+between students, faculty, and support

-staff. developed.
+staff.